MimShara1/forchange/README.md

+Part III: This function quantify the change using landscape statistics.
+This has dependency on previous function "diff_ndvi".
+This calls the "diff_ndvi" function and pass the threshold argument by specifying a value.
+Threshold could be any value set by user from the NDVI difference range to create a binary raster for monitoring the extent of change.
+Then the general statistics are extracted on the binary raster to measure change.

 ```

- 3.This function quantify the change using landscape statistics
+  library(raster)
+  library(sp)
+  library(sf)
+  library(terra)

+ #Call the diff_ndvi function
  t1_nir_path <- system.file("extdata", "l5_nir.tif", package="forchange")
  t1_nir <- raster(t1_nir_path)